Proper actions on finite products of quasi-trees: Introduction

 \section{Introduction}

 We say that a finitely generated group $G$ has property (QT) if it acts isometrically on a finite product of quasi-trees so that orbit maps are quasi-isometric embeddings.
 A quasi-tree is a connected graph with path metric quasi-isometric to a tree, and product spaces are equipped with the $\ell^1$-metric.
 The first examples of such groups come with proper actions on products of trees, for example free groups, surface groups (e.g. take the product of Bass-Serre trees dual to a finite collection of filling curves), or products thereof.
 In \cite{dj} Dranishnikov and Januszkiewicz show that any Coxeter group admits such an action on a finite product of trees.
 In particular, the same is true for any undistorted finitely generated subgroup, and also for any commensurable group (see below), and in particular it holds for right angled Artin groups.
+It then also follows for the Haglund-Wise virtually special groups, since these are commensurable to finitely generated undistorted subgroups of RAAGs.

 The goal of this paper is to prove the following two theorems as an application of the projection complex techniques developed in \cite{bbf}; see also \cite{bbfs}.

 \begin{thm} Let $G$ be a residually finite hyperbolic group.
 Then $G$ has (QT). \end{thm}